argoproj-labs/hera/docs/getting-started/walk-through/advanced-hera-features.md

 processing on any type of `template` or `Workflow`.
 For example, it can be used to conditionally set the `image` of a `Script`, or set which cluster to submit a `Workflow` to.

-To use this feature, write a function that takes the `template` or `Workflow` type, processes it, then returns it.
+To use this feature, you can write a function that takes an object of type `template` or `Workflow`, does some processing on the object, then returns it.

 For a simple example, we'll write a function that adds an annotation with key "hera", value "This workflow was submitted through Hera!"

 ```py